 Primary sources represent original thinking, reports on discoveries or events, or they can share new information.
 They are usually the first formal appearance of original research.

 Secondary sources involve analysis, synthesis, interpretation, or evaluation of primary sources.
 They often attempt to describe or explain primary sources.

 Scholarly journals, although generally considered to be secondary sources, often contain articles on very specific subjects and may be the primary source of information on new developments.

 |Primary sources||Secondary sources|

-Ithaca College Library has developed a useful guide to the differences between primary and secondary sources
+Ithaca College Library also has a useful guide to the differences between primary and secondary sources.